 In 2022, the Fund incorporated climate enhancements into its existing Buy & Maintain mandates.
 This resulted in exclusions of sectors with high emissions (e.g. Coal).
 The Fund's Buy & Maintain portfolios are the mandates where the Trustee can have the largest impact both because they are segregated and because they contribute a relatively high proportion to the carbon intensity of the overall portfolio.
-In addition, The Fund has provided its LDI manager discretion to invest in green gilts within the existing mandate guidelines when the manager believes doing so will be beneficial to performance, liquidity, or risk management.
+In addition, The Fund provided its LDI manager discretion to invest in green gilts within the existing mandate guidelines when the manager believes doing so will be beneficial to performance, liquidity, or risk management.
+The Trustee also decided to transfer proceeds of disposal of the Fund's holdings in the Bridgewater Optimal Portfolio to a more climate focused alternative risk premia mandate, Man Progressive Diversified Risk Premia (PDRP), which is a signatory of the United Nations Principle for Responsible Investment ("UNPRI") and incorporates ESG issues into its investment analysis and decision-making processes.
+This was completed in December 2023.